What are your plans for Sunday 18th June 2023?

 Father’s Day Activities for R&R

 We often associate Mother’s Day with rest and relaxation, but dad’s need to be encouraged to take a little R&R too.
 Many work extremely hard.
-Many are back to commuting.
+Many spend lots of time commuting.
 Many are retired yet more busy than when they were working full time!

 Play a game